-This indication is valid for the entire Registered PLMN and for PLMNs equivalent to the Registered PLMN.
+This indication is valid for the entire Registered PLMN and for PLMNs equivalent to the Registered PLMN that are available in the Registration Area.
 The same indication is provided to all UEs served by the same PLMN.
 UEs that operate in interworking without N26 may use this indication to decide whether to register early in the target system.
 UEs that only support single registration mode may use this indication as described in clause 5.17.2.3.2.
 UE that support dual registration mode uses this indication as described in clause 5.17.2.3.3.